pearlza/pearlza/README.md

 ***

-<p align="center">[📍] MCYT hill on safe server #1.
+<p align="center">[📍] MCYT hill.
 Too awkward to int or sit with most ppl unprompted.
 Open c+h if you read this repository and you're chill.</p>

 ***